margamtarun/SOC-Analyst-Hands-On-Investigations/08-SQL-Injection-Payload-Investigation/README.md

 The requested URL contained an encoded SQL Injection payload.

-The observed request included:
+The observed request included the following encoded content:

 `q=%22%20OR%201%20%3D%201%20-%20`

-After URL decoding, the payload was identified as an SQL Injection attempt.
+After URL decoding, the payload was identified as an SQL Injection attempt containing an `OR 1=1` pattern.

-The alert was triggered because the requested URL contained an `OR 1=1` pattern.
+The alert was triggered because the requested URL contained the SQL Injection pattern.

 ### 3. Log Management Investigation

-The source IP `167.99.169.17` was used to filter related requests in Log Management.
+The source IP `167.99.169.17` was used to identify related requests in Log Management.

 Multiple requests associated with the same source IP were identified.

-The requests were related to the same SQL Injection vulnerability and targeted the same destination web server.
+The requests were related to the SQL Injection vulnerability and targeted the same destination web server.

-This confirmed that the activity was not an isolated alert and that the source was making multiple SQL Injection attempts.
+This confirmed that the activity consisted of multiple related SQL Injection attempts rather than an isolated request.

 ### 4. HTTP Response Analysis

 The HTTP responses for the related requests were examined.

-The observed requests returned:
+The observed requests showed:

 - HTTP Method: `GET`
 - Device Action: `Permitted`